Once upon a time, Supreme Court nominees stood a good chance of garnering broad bipartisan support.

 John Paul Stevens -- 98-0

 Conservatives have pushed back, suggesting Democrats are against anyone Trump nominates.
-To make that point, they pounced on a mistake by the Women’s March, an organization that sent out a press release slamming Trump’s nominee as “extremist” on Monday night but forgot to replace the placeholder “XX” in the text with Kavanaugh’s name.
+To make that point, they pounced on a mistake by the Women’s March, an organization that sent out a press release slamming Trump’s nominee as “extremist” but forgot to replace the placeholder “XX” in the text with Kavanaugh’s name.

 “This was in some cases quite literally a fill-in-the-blank opposition,” Senate Majority Leader Mitch McConnell said in a floor speech.
 “They wrote statements of opposition only to fill in the name later.”